 The painful truth for the average grinder is, if you are just pushing equity and trying a million different tactics… at heart, you are likely just clicking buttons.

 It’s brutal.
-Yep, all those books, all those videos, all those forum arguments… and still you are there, punching yourself in the face and wondering why it all doesn’t turn around for you.
+Yep, all those books, all those videos, all those forum arguments… and still you are there, punching yourself in the face and wondering why your nose is always opened.

 You’re exploiting yourself and you don’t even know it… which is amusing.